 Speech impairments include difficulties with articulation, voice strength, or the complete inability to produce speech.
 Stuttering, stammering, disfluency, hoarseness, breathiness, or breaks in volume or pitch are considered impairments as well.
 Speech impairments can be caused by cleft lip or palate, or by cerebral palsy, autism, learning disabilities, intellectual disabilities or have no known cause.
+This article will give you some teaching strategies for students with communication disorders.

 Students with speech impairments may be difficult to understand and experience problems expressing ideas.
 These students may be reluctant to answer questions in class, and in particular, give presentations individually or in a group.
 Educators must be patient and encourage the student to participate in classroom activities, giving her adequate time to speak.
 Teachers should speak to the student as they would any other student.
 Do not interrupt or try to complete her thoughts.
 Ask her to repeat her message when necessary; do not feign understanding.